beego/compress/README.md

 	// after use this api, can run command from shell. setting.RunCommand()

-	if isProductMode {
+	if isProdMode {
-		// if in product mode, can use this api auto compress files setting.RunCompress(true, false, true)
+		// if in prod mode, can use this api auto compress files setting.RunCompress(true, false, true)
 	}